 Step 7: Patient screening

 Prior to arrival for an appointment or on the day before the appointment, check with the patient if they have developed any symptoms of a respiratory infection (e.g., cough, sore throat, fever, runny nose, or shortness of breath), diarrhea, nausea, or loss of taste or smell.
-Additionally, ask the patient if they have had any recent close contacts with others either diagnosed with or exposed to COVID-19.
+Additionally, ask the patient if they have had any recent close contacts with others diagnosed with COVID-19 and ask about their COVID-19 vaccination status.
 Consider using a screening tool.
 If COVID-19 is suspected, refer the patient to their primary care physician for evaluation and reschedule their appointment to a later date.
 If a primary care physician is unavailable, refer the patient to an urgent care center.
 It may be prudent to receive written clearance from the treating physician as to when the patient can be seen in your practice and is clear of COVID-19 symptoms.
 Contact your malpractice carrier to consult on COVID-19 related care including expectations on patient pre-screening.

 Instruct the patient to come to your practice alone unless they need a caregiver (or parent for children) with them at the visit.
 If unable to arrive alone, suggest the individual accompanying the patient wait in the car or outside the office for the duration of the appointment.
 Also, advise the patient that face masks are now highly recommended by the CDC for all persons, except for young children under age 2, anyone who has trouble breathing, or unable to remove the mask without assistance when they go out in public.
 Due to additional screening activities, allow extra time upon arrival.

 Once the patient arrives, consider having them wait in their car or outside the office until called or texted on their cellphone.
-Ask about the presence of flu-like symptoms (cough, fever, sore throat, or shortness of breath), loss of taste or smell, and/or contact with potentially infected persons .
+Ask about the presence of flu-like symptoms (cough, fever, sore throat, or shortness of breath), loss of taste or smell, and/or contact with infected persons (if unvaccinated) and ask about their COVID-19 vaccination status.
+Vaccinated patients do not need to be screened for exposure to COVID-19.
 Consider non-contact temperature screening (the CDC defines 100.0+ degrees F as fever).
 If findings suggest possibility of COVID-19 infection, refer the patient to their primary care physician or local urgent care center for evaluation and reschedule their appointment to a later date.
 Screen any accompanying individuals who visit the practice as well.

 Consider creating as much of a paperless check-in process as you can.
 Ask the patient to complete all their required pre-visit paperwork online through your patient portal, or securely email forms in advance.

-Practice social distancing when you greet patients and staff with a nod, smile, and/or wave.
+Practice physical distancing when you greet patients and staff with a nod, smile, and/or wave.
 Do not shake hands or hug.